A Brief History of Sterilization Abuse in the U.S. and its Connection to ICE Mass Hysterectomies in Georgia

 In 1975, the newly formed National Women’s Health Network testified at nationwide hearings on proposed federal sterilization guidelines.
 In support of safeguards proposed by Black and Latina activists, we called for a 30-day waiting period for procedures, a minimum age of 21 years old, detailed informed consent requirements, and a moratorium on government funding for the sterilization of institutionalized women and those deemed “incompetent.”

 In 1981, as part of its Sterilization Abuse Monitoring Project, the NWHN organized with member groups in New York City and elsewhere to develop an in-depth manual to help local groups monitor hospitals and clinics for cases of forced sterilization.
-This manual was a first-of-its kind guide.
+This manual was a first-of-its-kind guide.

 That same year, the NWHN sent a letter to OB/GYN departments at all major teaching hospitals in the U.S, asking for chairpersons to confirm in writing whether that hospital is complying with federal sterilization regulations and requested copies of each hospital’s memo to staff explaining the regulations.
 One-third, or the 350, hospitals responded.

-The medical establishment deeply resisted these rules protecting against abuse, but they were ultimately implemented and, in many cases, remain in effect today.
+The medical establishment intensely resisted these rules protecting against abuse, but they were ultimately implemented and, in many cases, remain in effect today.
 But that doesn’t mean that sterilization abuse was no longer a concern.

-Throughout this period and into the present day, our work has been deeply shaped by NWHN charter member and long-time board member Dr. Helen Rodriguez-Trias, M.D., a leader in the fight against sterilization abuse in Puerto Rico, New York, and nationwide.
+Throughout this period and into the present day, our work has been profoundly shaped by NWHN charter member and long-time board member Dr. Helen Rodriguez-Trias, M.D., a leader in the fight against sterilization abuse in Puerto Rico, New York, and nationwide.
 Helen was a founding member of the Committee to End Sterilization Abuse (CESA), the first grassroots organization developed to combat forced sterilization.
 CESA, a multiethnic organization, was responsible for crafting protective guidelines and leading a multipronged campaign to demonstrate community support for government action to end abuse.
 Read more about Dr. Rodriguez-Trias and her work to end reproductive coercion HERE and HERE.

 Sterilization Abuse Continued Where Women Weren’t Free